ibmdb/python-ibmdb/install.md

 ```

-2. Select the Db2 which you want to connect to via ODBC as the same needs to be configured as part of ODBC installation in &quot;odbc.ini&quot; file. e.g.
+2. Set the desired Db2 for z/OS subsystem to connect to via ODBC as the same needs to be configured as part of ODBC installation in &quot;odbc.ini&quot; file. e.g.
 ```
 [COMMON]
 MVSDEFAULTSSID=XXXX